hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 ## Learning Objectives

-* generate enrichment and quality measures for ChIP-Seq data
+* Generate enrichment and quality measures for ChIP-Seq data
-* assess the quality of alignments using coverage metrics and visualizations
+* Assess the quality of alignments using visualization tools

 # ChIP-Seq quality assessment

-Prior to performing any analyses, it is best practice to assess the quality of your ChIP-Seq data for peak signal and alignment metrics.
+Prior to performing any downstream analyses with the resulting peak calls, it is best practice to assess the quality of your ChIP-Seq data.
+After running the peak caller you may have noticed that the replicates within group generated a different number of peaks.
+The quality assessment we introduce in this lesson can help to troubleshoot any discrepancies observed with our peak calls, but also is generally good practice to evaluate your data and help differentiate signal from noise.

+## Quality metrics for ChIP-seq data

+The [ENCODE consortium](https://genome.ucsc.edu/ENCODE/qualityMetrics.html) analyzes the quality of the data produced using a variety of metrics.
+In this sections we will provide descriptions of what some of these metrics are, and what they appear to measure.
+Then we will introduce the tools to be able to compute these metrics on your own ChIP-seq data.

-We will explore the *quality of the peaks* to determine the strength of the signal relative to noise and to ensure the fragment length is accurate based on the experimental design.
+Three important quality metrics to observe are the NSC, RSC and QualityTag values and are based on the cross-correlation plot [previously described](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/may2017/sessionV/lessons/03_peak_calling_macs.md#macs2-output-files-1).
+These metrics are useful in determining the strength of the signal relative to noise and to ensure the fragment length is accurate based on the experimental design.
 Poor signal-to-noise and inaccurate fragment lengths can indicate problems with the ChIP-Seq data.

-For the *alignment quality*, we will investigate the read coverages for each sample and determine the variability in coverage per sample group.
-Replicate samples that vary greatly in where the reads stack up is indicative of a weak ChIP-Seq experiment.
-In addition, we can identify outlier samples or batch effects.

-## Obtaining quality metrics using *phantompeakqualtools*
+They are described in more detail below:

+**Normalized strand cross-correlation coefficent (NSC)**: is the ratio of the maximal cross-correlation value divided by the background cross-correlation (minimum cross-correlation value over all possible strand shifts).
+Higher values indicate more enrichment, values less than 1.1 are relatively low NSC scores, and the minimum possible value is 1 (no enrichment).
+Datasets with NSC values much less than 1.05 tend to have low signal to noise or few peaks (this could be biological eg.a factor that truly binds only a few sites in a particular tissue type OR it could be due to poor quality).

+**Relative strand cross-correlation coefficient (RSC)**: is the ratio of the fragment-length cross-correlation value minus the background cross-correlation value, divided by the phantom-peak cross-correlation value minus the background cross-correlation value.
+The minimum possible value is 0 (no signal), highly enriched experiments have values greater than 1, and values much less than 1 may indicate low quality.
+RSC values significantly low (< 0.8) tend to have low signal to noise and can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mismappings, shallow sequencing depth or a combination of these.
+Like the NSC, datasets with few binding sites (< 200) which is biologically justifiable also show low RSC scores.

+**QualityTag:** A thresholded version of the RSC, with negative values indicating poor signal to noise.

+### `phantompeakqualtools`

-The *[phantompeakqualtools](https://code.google.com/archive/p/phantompeakqualtools/)* package allows for the generation of enrichment and quality measures for ChIP-Seq data [[1](http://www.g3journal.org/content/4/2/209.full)].
+The [`phantompeakqualtools`](https://code.google.com/archive/p/phantompeakqualtools/) package is a tool used to compute enrichment and quality measures for ChIP-Seq data [[1](http://www.g3journal.org/content/4/2/209.full)].
 We will be using the package to compute the predominant insert-size (fragment length) based on strand cross-correlation peak and data quality measures based on relative phantom peak.

-### Set up
+#### Set up

-The *phantompeakqualtools* package is written as an R script, `run_spp.R` that uses `samtools` as a dependency.
-The package has various options that can be specified when running from the command line.
+The `phantompeakqualtools` package is written as an R script, that uses `samtools` as a dependency.
+The package has various options that need to be specified when running from the command line.
 To get set up, we will need to start an interactive session, load the necessary modules and set up the directory structure:

 ```
 $ bsub -Is -n 6 -q interactive bash